maxensas/xiletrade/README.md

 * Data folder with json and jpg files.

 ## For further information :
 You can contact me by mail (donation button redirection in app.)
-Or when i can stream on my channel : https://www.twitch.tv/maxensas/
+Or when i can stream on [my twitch channel](https://www.twitch.tv/maxensas/)